christyjestin/jengabot/08_tower_statics.md

 Below is some pseudocode for the algorithm that determines whether the tower will topple.

-## Algorithm to Determine Feasible Blocks to Remove on a Given Turn
+## *Algorithm 1*: Determine Feasible Blocks to Remove on a Given Turn
 1. **Input**: Block mass $m$, width $w$, length $l$, height $h$, and number of blocks $n$.
 2. **Output** Array of booleans $\mathcal{B}$, where $\mathcal{B}[i]$ is $\texttt{True}$ if the tower will topple if block $i$ is removed, and $\texttt{False}$ otherwise.
 3. **for** each block $d\in \mathcal{N}$